-If you suspect something may be wrong with your EML system, the system has possibilities to perform self diagnostics.
+If you suspect something may be wrong with your Speed Log, the system has possibilities to perform self diagnostics.
 This is available in the diagnostics menu.
 In addition, an up to date diagnostics guide can be downloaded from the support pages of www.skipper.no.
+Also, a SKIPPER service software is available for download providing diagnostic support.